 The Royal Ploughing Ceremony Day

-I’d decided the night before, that I’d attempt the cycle to Lop Buri.
+It was the night before, that I decided that I’d attempt the cycle to Lop Buri.
 Lop Buri was one of Thailand’s oldest cities and had been an important outpost during the Khmer Empire, in and around the 9th – 14th centuries.

-Today, however Lop Buri would only be a passing through stage.
+Lop Buri, however, would only be a passing through stage.
 I’d no desire to become one of the many sightseers, especially on this round trip that no doubt would take me all day to cycle, a round trip in excess of 330km.

 I set off with my rucksack lightly packed.
 I tanked myself up with over half a litre of water not to mention carrying a good reserve of the stuff.